Real Estate Agents and the Self-Directed IRA

 - It’s important to know the rules before investing, specifically prohibited transactions and UBIT

-Your first step is to dive into as much literature on the self-directed IRA that you can get your hands on.
+Your first step is to dive into as much literature on the Self-Directed IRA that you can get your hands on.
 There is plenty of free information in the form of articles and videos online.
 If you want to go the extra mile, buy a few books.
-President of IRA Financial and former tax attorney, Adam Bergman, is a leading voice in the self-directed retirement industry and has written several books on the Self-Directed IRA including:
+IRA Financial founder, Adam Bergman, is a leading voice in the self-directed retirement industry and has written several books on the Self-Directed IRA including:

 These two books are great for beginners.

-You can also review the IRA Financial podcast and YouTube channel.
+You can also review the IRA Financial podcast and YouTube channel and browse the topics you are interested; there’s plenty of info about real estate investing and other areas, along with all the rules associated with self-directing.
 With this knowledge, you can help your clients make the best real estate investment decision.

 IRS Rules for Self-Directed IRAs